pacti-org/cs-vehicle-perception/README.md

 Run ```pdm install```

 ### Run

-Run the notebook evaluate_perception.ipynb for an instantiation of the car pedestrian example.
+Run the notebook [`evaluate_perception.ipynb`](evaluate_perception.ipynb) for an instantiation of the car pedestrian example.

+For scalability analysis, run the notebook [`evaluate_perception_scalability.ipynb`](evaluate_perception_scalability.ipynb) for a performance analysis that instantiates multiple car pedestrian examples.